By James Hunt – [post_published]

 (Reviewed by Coach Erik Schjolberg)

 I just wrapped up testing out the newest TaylorMade “players driver”, the Stealth 2 Plus.
 Same one used by Tour pros Rory McIlroy, Tiger Woods, and Scottie Scheffler.
-I was able to test it out over a 10-day period with four range sessions and two rounds on course.
+I was able to test it out over 10 days with four range sessions and two rounds on the course.
 I used my Rapsodo PLM to gather shot data on the range.

 Summary of the Taylormade Stealth 2 Plus Driver Review

 TaylorMade is going all in on the carbon game.
-They are certainly not wrong in doing so.
 They have found the strength and flexibility in a lightweight package, used properly, will provide a unique experience and performance gains.

-“More carbon, more Fargiveness” is the Stealth 2 lineup slogan.
-The Stealth 2 Plus is fitted with 75% more carbon fiber than the original Stealth, which is the most carbon fiber used in a TaylorMade driver to date.
-A new Carbon Reinforced Composite Ring strengthens and stabilizes the head at impact, much like the ring in the SIM2, but far lighter.
+“More carbon, more Forgiveness” is the Stealth 2 lineup slogan.”TaylorMade’s new Stealth 2 Plus driver features 75% more carbon fiber than the original Stealth, making it the most carbon fiber-intensive driver they have produced.
+The addition of a Carbon Reinforced Composite Ring, similar to the one found in the SIM2 but lighter, enhances head stability at impact.”

 This allows the positioning of extra weight in key areas low and forward center.
 Reduced spin, increased speed, and ideal trajectory come out of the repositioned weight.
 A sliding front weight lets you pick your preferred shot shape for a fade or draw bias.
 The famous TM 4° adjustable loft sleeve gives you all the customization you can ask for.